Kadiya01/Hello_world/README.md

 # Hello_world
 Hey, I'm jamilu Abdullahi Kadiya
-I like python and programing in general.
+I like python and programming in general.